aegershman/yugabyte-boshrelease/README.md

 ## server-to-server tls

-TLS is currently under development.
-For the time being it's on by default, and `allow_insecure_connections: false` between nodes by default.
-You can opt-out using an operator file.
+TLS for server-to-server ("node-to-node", as in, traffic between `tserver` and/or `master` nodes) is on _and required_ by default, i.e. `allow_insecure_connections: false` by default.
+You can modify these properties using operator files.

 We use BOSH's credhub integration to generate individual certificates for both `master` and `tserver` instance groups leveraging [wildcard BOSH DNS values for the certificate SANs, meaning the actual hostname DNS values are handled automatically](https://bosh.io/docs/dns/).
 Since they're both signed by the same CA (by default located in credhub under `/services/tls_ca`, which is the CA for service instances which nearly all other service offerings in Cloud Foundry leverage for TLS), and each have the same `common_name`, they should be compatible with one another.

-[It's a bit unclear how `common_name` and `alternative_names` should be configured](https://docs.yugabyte.com/latest/secure/tls-encryption/server-certificates/).
+[It's a bit unclear to me how `common_name` and `alternative_names` should be configured](https://docs.yugabyte.com/latest/secure/tls-encryption/server-certificates/).
 Is it completely arbitrary?
 Does the file name actually matter?
 Does it have to be related to the DNS hostname of each node instance?
 We'll all figure it out _together_ 💖

 For the moment we'll assume it's looking for the name to be the configured hostname of the individual host.
 We can assume this because of the following log line from `/var/vcap/sys/log/yb-master/yb-master.INFO`: